iamdonovan/iamdonovan.github.io/_sources/teaching/r-programming/exercises/debugging.rst.txt

 |br| In the previous exercise, you got some experience running **R** commands through a jupyter notebook, where each
 cell contains snippets of code for the **R** interpreter to *execute* (run).

-The **R** terminal that you have opened works in much the same way - you can type individual commands or lines of code, and the interpreter will execute them.
+The **R** console that you have opened works in much the same way - you can type individual commands or lines of code, and the interpreter will execute them.

 This is not necessarily the ideal way to run code, however - for one thing, it would be a lot of typing every time we